SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 * the slideshow can also be automated, with user defined timing
 * each slide can be combined with an audio "background" file \[*\]

-[*] Of course, what you consider *"background"* may depend on your intented use: you can also use the slideshow as an audio playlist/sequencer and consider the images "background", for example by selecting transparant images.
+[*] Of course, what you consider *"background"* may depend on your intended use: you can also use the slideshow as an audio playlist/sequencer and consider the images "background", for example by selecting transparent images.

 #### Slides tab